State law guide

 Short answer: No statewide e-bike-specific helmet requirement found.

-Do you need a helmet to ride an e-bike in Idaho?
 No statewide e-bike-specific helmet requirement was found in official Idaho statutes.
 Local ordinances, parks, trails, or land managers can still require helmets, and motorcycle, motorbike, UTV, or ATV helmet rules apply only if the device is classified outside the electric-assisted bicycle framework.

 What is the minimum age for riding an e-bike in Idaho?